mochi-s-v/distributed-order-processing-platform-backend/README.md

 * **The Problem:** As the number of services grows, debugging failures and understanding request flow across service boundaries becomes increasingly difficult.
 * **The Fix:** Integrated Prometheus for metrics collection, Grafana for visualization, and Zipkin for distributed tracing across all microservices.
 Micrometer helps trace request between services and Kafka-driven workflows.
 * **The Result:** End-to-end request visibility, centralized monitoring dashboards, JVM metrics, service health tracking, and trace-based debugging across the platform.

+### 15. Redis Caching
+* **The Problem:** Frequently requested product and category data was repeatedly fetched from MySQL, increasing response times and unnecessary database load.
+* **The Fix:** Integrated Redis as a distributed caching layer.
+Frequently accessed product data is cached and invalidated whenever updates occur.
+Redis Insight was added for cache monitoring and key inspection.
+* **The Result:** Significantly reduced database reads and improved API response times for repeated requests, lowering average response latency from ~120ms to ~10ms for cached queries.

 ---